National Park Week

 Projects that keep our parks green range from multi-year waste reduction initiatives and all-electric bus fleets to the installation of water bottle refill stations, solar panels, LED lights, and more.
 These measures are helping parks think and plan long-term for a greener future, ensuring they are resilient and sustainable for the benefit of both parks and the people who love them.

-During National Park Week and all year long, follow NPF on social media and online for the latest park news and updates.
+During National Park Week and all year long, help share the experience of our national parks by following NPF on social media and online.
 Follow us on Facebook, Twitter, Instagram, and LinkedIn, and sign up for our email newsletters for the latest news, ideas, and NPF updates about the parks and our work.